anniequasar/session-summaries/online/meetup169_tim_python_with_docker.md

 cd ..
 ```

-Notice how program uses Python 3.11 even though the latest Python installed on this computer is Python 3.10
+Notice how program uses Python 3.11 even if the latest Python installed on your computer is Python 3.10

 Some docker commands
 ```shell